 If you’re coming off your freshman year, chances are you’ve learned how to survive the communal living experience (nightmare) they call the dorms.
-From snoring to roommates to crowded bathrooms, you’ll have some of your best and worst times in the dorms.
+From loud neighbors, clingy roommates, and overcrowded bathrooms, you’ll have some of your best and worst times in the dorms.

 Pick the right place

 Granted, the typical college housing charm is inevitable to come with almost every student rental unit in existence, but make sure this is the right place for you.
 We’ve laid it all out in place, so why not set up showings at multiple places?
 Pick the area you want to live, whether that’s close to campus or within stumbling distance from your favorite bar.
 Make sure to get a walkthrough and make your decision after you’ve seen a few places that you like.
 That being said, remember that no place will be perfect… it’s just got to be perfect for you.

 You’ll thank me when you get your security deposit back.
 Take photos and write down absolutely everything that you don’t want to get charged for when your lease is up.
 As long as you’ve taken care of this in the beginning, you won’t have to pay for any damage you didn’t create.
 Also, try not to burn the place down.
 This might be your apartment for your entire college career, or only a year, but treat it like it’s your own.